 - Monitoring Events with Instance Status (p.
-336) - Working with an Instance that Has a Scheduled Event (p.
-337)
+361) - Working with an Instance that Has a Scheduled Event (p.
+362)

 Instance status describes specific events that Amazon Web Services (AWS) may schedule for your instances.
 Events provide information about upcoming activities, such as rebooting or retirement, that are planned for your instances, along with the scheduled start and end time of each event.
 These scheduled events are not frequent.
-There are five types of scheduled events:
+There are several types of scheduled events:

 - Instance reboot: AWS may schedule an instance for a reboot for necessary maintenance, such as to apply patch upgrades to an underlying host that do not require the host to be rebooted. - System reboot: AWS may schedule an instance for a reboot for necessary maintenance, such as to apply patch upgrades that do require the host to be rebooted. - Network maintenance: AWS may schedule network maintenance that includes a scheduled start and end time, during which your instances will not have network connectivity.
 You will be notified by email if one of your instances is set for network maintenance.
 The email message indicates when your instance will not have network connectivity. - Power maintenance: AWS may schedule power maintenance that includes a scheduled start and end time, during which your instances may be offline for an extended period and then be rebooted.
 You will be notified by email if one of your instances is set for power maintenance.
 The email message indicates when your instance will be rebooted. - Instance retirement: AWS may schedule instances for retirement in cases where there is an unrecoverable issue with the hardware on an underlying host.
 You will also be notified by email if one of your instances is set to retiring.
-The email message indicates when your instance will be permanently retired.
+The email message indicates when your instance will be permanently retired. - Instance stop: AWS may schedule instances to stop in cases where there is an unrecoverable issue with the hardware on an underlying host.
+You will also be notified by email if one of your instances is set to stop.
+The email message indicates when your instance will be stopped.

 No action is required on your part if one of your instances is scheduled for reboot.
 We recommend that you wait for the reboot to occur within its scheduled maintenance window.

-For instances scheduled for network maintenance, power maintenance, or retirement, we recommend that you take the actions detailed later in this section.
+For instances scheduled for network maintenance, power maintenance, stop, or retirement, we recommend that you take the actions detailed later in this section.